-RARS - "Russian Age Rating System" (0+, 6+, 12+, 16+, 18+) 16+ Rating of content is carried out by manufacturer or distributor.
-Online content is marked by RARS only if this content is posted in the media (website is registered as a media resource) or provided as audio-video content for large audience (more than 100 thousand visitors per day) The state monitors over the presence of such labelling. =: Upon request of citizens and/or public organizations, special expertise of content distributed online could be carried out Monit oring and blocking of dangerous content (suicidal topics targeted at children and adolescents) In 2012, citizens reported 568 cases of dangerous online content.
-In 2017 - about 24.5 thousand cases were reported. Õ All reported cases were carefully examined by Consumer Protection Authority $\hat{\mathbf{O}}$ (Rospotrebnadzor) In 95% of cases violations are confirmed, content is blocked children
+RARS - "Russian Age Rating System" (0+, 6+, 12+, 16+, 18+)

+Rating of content is carried out by manufacturer or distributor.

+Online content is marked by RARS only if this content is posted in the media (website is registered as a media resource) or provided as audio-video content for large audience (more than 100 thousand

+The state monitors over the presence of such labelling.

+Upon request of citizens and/or public organizations, special expertise of content distributed online could be carried out

+Monitoring and blocking of dangerous content (suicidal topics targeted at children and adolescents)

+🎮 In 2012, citizens reported 568 cases of dangerous online content.
+In 2017 - about 24.5 thousand cases were reported.

+90% of such content is published on pages of social networks

+All reported cases were carefully examined by Consumer Protection Authority

+(Rospotrebnadzor) 8

+In 95% of cases violations are confirmed, content is blocked